Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Extraction of results

+The allowed domain in the $c$-$d$ plane is obtained from the inequality (\ref{eq:det2}) written in the particular case $K=4$, using as input the normalization (\ref{eq:norm}) and one ($N=1$) or two ($N=2$) additional values at interior points.
+One can see that the first derivative at $t=0$, {\em i.e.} the radius $\langle r_\pi^2 \rangle $, appears in the coefficients of the quadratic relation for the parameters $c$ and $d$ resulting from the determinant (\ref{eq:det2}).
+Moreover, the quadratic equation for $c$ at a fixed $d$, for instance, has real solutions only for $\langle r_\pi^2 \rangle $ in the allowed range determined from the same inequality (\ref{eq:det2}), as shown in the previous subsection.
+So, in principle it is not necessary to put a limitation on the range of the charge radius when deriving constraints on the higher shape parameters $c$ and $d$: all we have to do is to vary the value of $\langle r_\pi^2 \rangle $ over an interval large enough as to cover the allowed range, and take the weakest bounds obtained with this variable input.

+However, if the modulus below $\tin$ is not included, the constraint on the radius is rather weak, and the corresponding domain in the $c$-$d$ plane will be quite large.
+Therefore, in this case one has to adopt as input a certain smaller range for $\langle r_\pi^2 \rangle $ in order to actually constrain the higher derivatives.
+In \cite{Ananthanarayan:2011xt} we have taken as input the narrow range $\langle r_\pi^2 \rangle = (0.435 \pm 0.005)\,{\rm fm}^2$, suggested by some previous works.
+We now repeated first that analysis, using for $\langle r_\pi^2 \rangle $ the larger range $(0.42-0.44)\, {\rm fm}^2$, derived in Eq. (\ref{eq:inters}).

-The allowed domain in the $c$-$d$ plane is obtained from the inequality (\ref{eq:det2}) written in the particular case $K=3$ and $N=2$, using as input the normalization (\ref{eq:norm}) and the first derivative $\langle r_\pi^2 \rangle $ at $t=0$, one spacelike value (\ref{eq:Huber}) and the modulus $|F(t_n)|$ at a fixed energy $t_n$.
-For a fixed input the allowed domain is the interior of an ellipse in the $c$-$d$ plane.
-In practice, the boundary of the ellipse is given by the upper and lower bounds on $d$ at each fixed $c$, found by solving a quadratic equation.
-The input quantities (the phase, the radius, the spacelike datum and the modulus $|F(t_n)|$ at a fixed energy) were then varied within their error bars and the weakest bounds on $d$ at each fixed $c$ were taken, as explained at the end of Section \ref{sec:inputs}.
-Finally, the input energy $t_n$ was varied and the intersection of the particular allowed domains obtained at various energies was obtained, by taking the smallest upper bound and the largest lower bound on $d$ at each admissible $c$.
-The boundary of the resulting allowed domain is no longer an ellipse in the $c$-$d$ plane, but has a more complicated shape found numerically.
+The results are presented in Fig. \ref{fig:fig7} for the two input phases, Bern \cite{Caprini:2011ky} and Madrid \cite{GarciaMartin:2011cn} and the spacelike value at -2.45 GeV$^2$.
+We recall that for a fixed input the allowed domain is the interior of an ellipse in the $c$-$d$ plane, whose boundary is given by the upper and lower bounds on $d$ at each fixed $c$, found by solving a quadratic equation.
+The errors on the phase and spacelike value were taken into account, as explained at the end of Sec. \ref{sec:inputs}, by varying the input quantities inside the error intervals and taking the weakest bounds, {\em i.e.} the union of the corresponding ranges of $d$ at each fixed $c$.
+The final allowed domain is no longer an ellipse, but has a more complicated shape.